FAQs

 What if a patient/parent does not want their data added in GloBE-Reg?

-Data will only be added into the the GloBE-Reg following consent from the patient/ parent
+Data will only be added into GloBE-Reg following consent from the patient/ parent.

 What is the role of patients in GloBE-Reg?